 |Pricing||Free with optional extras||Pay for domain and hosting|

 As someone who’s been a blogger for a number of years now, I still think it’s important to compare the available platforms.
-Since WordPress and Tumblr are two of the biggest ones available, it makes sense to see what they have to offer.
+Since WordPress and Tumblr are two of the biggest ones available, it makes sense to see what they offer.

-When it comes down to the final decision, Tumblr is a great choice for bloggers looking to find their feet in the online world.
+Tumblr is a great choice for bloggers looking to find their feet in the online world.
 Its features are all beginner-friendly and easy to get the hang of right from the start.

 There are some customisation options, none of which are too confusing and the ability to connect with a large community from the start is great for kicking off your blogging journey.
 The downside though is that you do not own your content.